 Nothing is more frustrating than to have part of a puppy emerge from the vulva only to be sucked back in...........If a bitch is having trouble expelling a puppy or a puppy is stuck coming out of the vulva (whether it be large or the first born), take a huge glob of Vaseline and rub it on the inside of the vulva.
 When trying to help pull out a stuck puppy, grab as much of the puppy as you can with a small thin hand towel (like a kitchen hand towel......my favorite kind for whelping) and pull down – do not pull straight out.

 If a newly born puppy sounds congested (gurgling when breathing) and rubbing briskly with a towel does not do the trick, try a baby ear syringe.
 This is especially good for clearing throat and nasal passages.
 It does not help clear the lungs, however.
 Make sure the bulb is deflated (pressed flat) before inserting gently into the back of the throat area.
 Release the bulb slowly to remove any fluid or mucus.
 Following the throat area, do the same action in the nostrils.
-While this has proved useful, I still prefer swinging the puppy for clearing deep congestion.
+While this has proved useful, I still prefer "swinging" the puppy for clearing deep congestion.
 Though there is some controversy regarding the act of swinging, there is an art to it and I have never done any damage to a puppy by doing it carefully.
 In fact I have been swinging puppies for 44 years and have saved many lifeless, congested puppies and have never done any damage.
 Those congested lungs need to be cleared.
 Puppies born at the end of the litter seem to be at higher risk.
 The key to "swinging" is hold the puppy's head between the index and middle fingers, while holding the back of the neck and head area firmly against the palm of the hand (hold the head very secure) and swing the puppy with the head down, gently....but firmly.
 There is an art to it.
 On several occasions when I have done it, I can hear the fluid hitting the papers.
 It is not healthy for heavy fluid to remain in the lungs.
 I also have another friend in Collies (a top master breeder) who has been swinging puppies successfully for 50 years!
 I think like tube feeding, swinging has had a bad rap because it can cause damage if it isn't done securely and carefully.

 Following birth, if a pup is slow to get going, appears lifeless and if swinging and rubbing briskly with a coarse towel does not work, try a drop of Brandy on the tongue.
 Or try alternating the puppy in bowls of hot water and cold water.
 Fill two bowls with water--one from the hot tap and one from the cold tap.
 Immerse the puppy first in one pan and then in the other (to the neck).
 I have used this method successfully over the years on several occasions, with seemingly dead puppies and it has worked!
 The idea is to shock the system into taking that first breath.
 Do it about 10 times.
 If it works, towel dry the puppy vigorously until he is breathing normally and then put him with the dam.
 Sometimes there isn't time to fill water dishes.
 In a case such as this, hold the puppy under the water faucet with alternating cold and hot water -- as hot and as cold as is safe.
 Also try artificial respiration by laying the puppy on his back and blowing gently into his mouth (pull the tongue forward), while alternating with applied pressure on the puppy's chest.
 Continue rubbing briskly.
 Don't give up on a lifeless pup if the color is good.
 It is possible to revive a seemingly dead puppy up to 20 minutes after delivery.
 Do not waste time on obviously defective pups.